 May be the result of the show Growing the Beard

-, but if it's to the detriment of the work it may be a case of Jump the Shark
+, but if it's to the detriment of the work it may be a case of Jumping the Shark

 , which in most cases means a show abandoned what helped make it good in the first place and replaced it with something worse, resulting in Seasonal Rot